 - I preferred using quarter sheet pans and doing smaller batches at a time, however, you can use any pan you may have.

 - Keep your bowl and scraper cold until you are ready to roll.

-- Turning your freezer down 5 degrees will helo the ice cream to set faster.
+- Turning your freezer down 5 degrees will help the ice cream to set faster.

 - Some people use a paint scraper if they don’t have one they use in the kitchen.

-I make the ice cream base with heavy cream and milk, just like the traditional version.
+I make the ice cream base with heavy cream and sweetened, condensed milk, a standard no-churn recipe.
+Traditional churned ice cream usually has milk, cream, sugar, and eggs.
 The real difference is that we serve it in thin layers that are scraped off a cold surface, giving it the rolled look.

 You can freeze them for up to 1 month when they are covered tightly or placed in an airtight container.

 If you tried this Rolled Ice Cream Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you liked it in the 📝 comments below.